-■Note → All income credits are distributable by partnerships and S corporations and require Schedule K-1-P to support distributive share amounts, except
+■Note→ All income credits are distributable by partnerships and S corporations and require Schedule K-1-P to support distributive share amounts, except

 - TECH-PREP Youth Vocational Programs Credit

 - Dependent Care Assistance Program Credit

 - Employee Child Care Tax Credit

-- Jobs Tax Credit

-- · High Impact Investment Credit
+- · High Impact Business Investment Credit

 - River Edge Redevelopment Zone Remediation Credit

-Certificates issued by the Department of Commerce and Economic Opportunity (DCEO) if
+Certificates issued by the DCEO if

-- you entered into an agreement with DCEO and DCEO issued a tax certificate to you indicating the name of the credit and the amount of the credit allowed in this taxable year. - you purchased or had credit transferred to you from another business and the credit purchase or transfer was approved by DCEO, and DCEO issued a tax certificate to you indicating the name of credit and the amount of credit allowed in this taxable year.
+- you entered into an agreement with the DCEO and the DCEO issued a tax certificate to you indicating the name of the credit and the amount of the credit allowed in this taxable year. - you purchased or had credit transferred to you from another business and the credit purchase or transfer was approved by the DCEO, and the DCEO issued a tax certificate to you indicating the name of credit and the amount of credit allowed in this taxable year.

-■ Note Any credit administered by DCEO requires a copy of certification to claim the credit.
+Note Any credit administered by the DCEO requires a copy of certification to claim the credit.
 Those credits include:

 - Film Production Services Tax Credit

 - EDGE Tax Credit

-- · Angel Investment Tax Credit
+- Angel Investment Tax Credit

 - · New Markets Credit

 - River Edge Historic Preservation Credit

 - Live Theater Production Tax Credit

-- Historic Preservation Credit
+- · Historic Preservation Credit

-Any other documents required by the department and noted in these instructions.
+Any other documents required by the Illinois Department of Revenue and noted in these instructions.

-- If you claim the jobs tax credit, you must attach a list of the Social Security numbers of those eligible employees. - If you claim the tax credit for affordable housing donations, you must attach a copy of proof of the credit issued by the Illinois Housing Development Authority or the city of Chicago. - If you claim the River Edge Redevelopment Zone Remediation Credit, you must attach a copy of proof of the approval form issued by the Illinois Environmental Protection Agency.
+- If you claim the tax credit for affordable housing donations, you must attach a copy of proof of the credit issued by the Illinois Housing Development Authority or the city of Chicago. - If you claim the River Edge Redevelopment Zone Remediation Credit, you must attach a copy of proof of the approval form issued by the Illinois Environmental Protection Agency. - If you transferred the Hospital Credit, attach a written notice of the transfer that you issued to the transferee.
+See the specific instructions for more information. - If you claim the River Edge Redevelopment Zone Remediation Credit or the Hospital Credit, because the credit was transferred to you, attach a copy of the written notice of the transfer that the seller or donator sent to the Department of Revenue.